morse-simulator/morse/doc/morse/user/sensors/sick.rst

 ========================

-This sensor emulates a laser range scanner, by generating a series of rays in predefined directions, and then computing whether they find any object within a certain distance of the sensor's origin.
+This sensor emulates a laser range scanner, by generating a series of rays in predefined directions, and then computing whether they find any active object within a certain distance of the sensor's origin.

+The rays cast by the sensor are determined by the geometry of a flat mesh with a semi-circular shape.
+There must be a mesh whose name starts with ``Arc_`` and is a child of the Sick sensor.
+The sensor will cast rays in the direction of the vertices of this mesh.
+Because of this, it is imperative that the mesh is correctly configured.

 .. note:: Objects in the scene with the **No collision** setting in their Game properties will not be detected by this sensor